mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

 **Code Clubs** are designed for out of hours school clubs run by teachers and provide inspiration and resources to help build a lunch-time or after school community.
 A large number of high quality, colourful and attractive resources are supplied free of charge on their website.
 It was originally an independent organisation which is now part of Raspberry Pi Foundation. https://projects.raspberrypi.org/en/codeclub

 **Coder Dojos** are monthly events run by volunteers often at the weekend.
 They often focus on creative, engaging computing.
-I have volunteered at some events and interviewed other volunteers.
-I have been impressed at the dedication and inventiveness of volunteers.
-While some tables will use existing resources to support Scratch, others will try out new and experimental work around hacking Minecraft, creating games with code engines and new technologies of physical computing.
-Often volunteers will bring their own children, and use them as guides to help them evaluate their project ideas to make sure they are engaging and achievable for the target audience.
+I have volunteered at some events and been impressed at the dedication and inventiveness of the other volunteers.
+While some attending the event will use existing resources to support Scratch, others will try out new and experimental work around hacking Minecraft, creating games with code engines and new technologies of physical computing.
+Often volunteers use their own children who act as guinea pigs testing activities out on their family before bringing it to a Coder Dojo.  https://coderdojo.com/

-**The Coolest Project** is another project the Raspberry Pi Foundation.
+**The Coolest Project** is another project taken on the Raspberry Pi Foundation.
 It addresses one issue with monthly Coder Dojos.
-My observations and interviews with volunteers at Dojos showed that there is a difficulty in maintaining project interest from one month to the next.
-Ongoing projects allow students to tackle problems in a radically different way to much of classroom teaching.
+There is often a difficulty in maintaining project interest from one month to the next at Coder Dojos.
+Ongoing projects allow students to tackle problems in a radically different way to much classroom teaching.
 As well as a greater amount of time dedicated to hands-on coding and physical computing challenges projects provide opportunities to engage in authentic coding practices.
-These include: designing for real users, collaboration with other students, project planning, debugging faulty code and repeated revisions to fine tune the desired result.
+These include: designing for real users, collaboration with other students, project planning, debugging faulty code and repeated revisions to fine tune the desired result. https://online.coolestprojects.org/

 <!-- While the Raspberry Pi Foundation have created and collected an impressive collection of resources - it is vital to also appreciate the work of volunteers and teachers volunteering out of class time to create the opportunities to code creatively.
 This is more than about the creation of stand alone resources, it is about creating authentic goals for learners and setting up systems involving adults, teen helpers and in the case of Coder Dojo other family members to support the skills and sustain the interest of learners. -->